vivien/i3blocks-contrib/bandwidth/README.md

 using the `-i` switch or using `$BLOCK_INSTANCE`, with the former taking precedence over the latter.
 On the fly interface switching is not supported, if you change your default interface, simply issue `i3-msg restart` and the script will pick up on the new default.
+However, the block will wait until a default interface is found upon starting, so no restart is needed if you start i3 and then connect to wifi later.

 # Options